 Suicide does not typically have a sudden onset.
 There are a number of stressors that can contribute to a youth’s anxiety and unhappiness, increasing the possibility of a suicide attempt.
 A number of them are described below.

 One of the most telling risk factors for youth is mental illness.
-Mental or addictive disorders are associated with 90% of suicides.
-One in ten youth suffer from mental illness serious enough to be impaired, yet fewer than 20 percent receive treatment.
+Mental or addictive disorders are associated with up to 90% of suicides.
+One in ten youth suffers from mental illness serious enough to be impaired, yet fewer than 20% receive treatment.
 In fact, 60% of those who complete suicide suffer from depression.
-Alcohol and drug use, which clouds judgment, lowers inhibitions, and worsens depression, are associated with 50-67% of suicides.
+Alcohol and drug use – which clouds judgment, lowers inhibitions, and worsens depression – is associated with 50-67% of suicides.

 Aggression and fighting